jsom1/jsom1.github.io/_walkthroughs/Seal.md

 <ins>**My thoughts**</ins>

 I started this box the day before it retired, so I pretty much rushed it and didn't appreciate it like I would have if I had more time.
-This is especially true for the directory traversal vulnerability that I exploited without thinking too much about it, based on what I found on the forums.
-Now that the box is done, I'm already starting a new one and won't spend more time trying to understand this one.\\
-Still, it was pretty interesting to see Tomcat and this traversal vulnerability.
-It's not something that I've seen often so far and I will think about it the next time I look for vunerabilities on a web server.
+I really enjoyed the directory traversal vulnerability though, because it's not something I've encountered in practice so far.\\
+Regarding privesc, I first liked the fact I could upload linpeas and run it on the target.
+I have often been in the situation where the upload works fine, but then the script doesn't run for some reason.
+Also, 2 privesc were necessary to gain root.
+On easy machines, we often get a shell as the user who has the flag, and then one privesc is enough to become root.
+That was unusual in my little experience and I liked it.\\
+Finally, *sudo -l* immediately showed the privesc vector to root, and the process was well adapted to my level.

 <ins>**Fix the vulnerabilities**</ins>

-First of all, passwords should never be commited on a platform like GitBucket o Github.
-Because I'm already working on another machine, I won't spend more time on this one...
+Regarding the credentials discovery, it must be said that passwords should never be commited on a platform like GitBucket or Github.\\
+For the directory traversal, user inputs from the browser should be checked and validated.
+Also, filters can be used to block certain user input (block URLs containing commands and escape codes).
+It might not resolve the issue here, but it is also important to patch web server software (maybe a more recent version of Tomcat would solve it?).\\
+Finally, symbolic links shlouldn't be allowed in the script, and user permissions should be reviewed.